samicston/Websocket-kata/README.md

 2. One should be able to push a string message to the server and everyone will see it.

+3. Each person should try pushing in a string message and see if it will be seen only by him or her.

-3. we will get divided into 2 teams inwhich what we write is only availabe to our team.
+4. we will get divided into 2 teams inwhich what we write is only availabe to our team.

 * please don't prepare and don't exercise before the kata